"Toyota chief apologizes for global recalls," read a headline in the Associated Press and everywhere in the US. [Feb. 5, 2010]

 This follows a series of recalls by the automaker in recent years, including the 2007 recall of 533,000 Toyota Sequoias and Tundras for a defect in the steering system and more seriously, an incident in 2006 that resulted in a Japanese government investigation of company executives for intentionally delaying a warranty recall.
 [November 2006, Nihon Keizai Shinbun]

 Sony, Toshiba, and Mitsubishi Fuso are also among the industry leaders who have had a serious quality recall recently.
-In the U.S., the struggle to restructure is being played out at The Big Three who were once pioneers in adopting Japanese quality methods in the 1980s, including QFD.
+In the U.S., major restructures were played out at GM and Chrysler who were once pioneers in 1980s un adopting Japanese quality methods including Quality Function Deployment (QFD).

 There is a lesson: Quality is fragile.
 Any golden standard can fall when it retains the status quo, and this includes a company of unfaultable reputation.